pattonsgirl/CS1180/05-Methods/README.md

 }
 ```

-- calling a method
+### Calling a method

 - arguments must be passed in order defined by method parameters
 - store a method's return type in a variable of corresponding type

 ```
 // method has no parameters and no return value